Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 ).
 You can also learn about the Medicare Part D plan premiums in your area by calling Medicare at 1-800-633-4227.

 (2) Your prescription drug costs

-on the retail price depending on whether you are purchasing generic drugs or brand-name drugs.
+on all formulary drugs.
 In the Catastrophic Coverage phase, you will pay around 5% of the retail price for your medications.